Cloud Security

 U.S. FedRAMP Rev. 4 (LI-SaaS Baseline) is a federal cybersecurity framework that establishes standardized security requirements for Low-Impact Software-as-a-Service (LI-SaaS) solutions used by U.S. federal agencies.
 This specialized baseline outlines the minimum security controls necessary to protect government information processed, stored, or transmitted by cloud services with low confidentiality, integrity, and availability impact levels.

-FedRAMP is published and governed by the U.S. General Services Administration (GSA) in collaboration with NIST and other federal entities.
+FedRAMP, or the Federal Risk and Authorization Management Program, is published and governed by the U.S. General Services Administration (GSA) in collaboration with NIST and other federal entities.
+Federal agencies and cloud service providers rely on FedRAMP to assess, authorize, and monitor cloud solutions for compliance with federal security, privacy, and risk management mandates.
 The LI-SaaS Baseline specifically applies to cloud services handling less sensitive workloads, emphasizing streamlined compliance for public-facing or non-sensitive agency applications.

 Why it Matters